-The ankle is the joint between the foot and leg.
-In humans, this joint is composed of three separate bones.
-The inner bone is the tibia, which supports most of a person’s weight when standing.
-The outer bone is the fibula.
-The tibia and fibula are joined to the talus, which is one of the major tarsal bones and is located beneath the other two.
-This joint allows humans to walk, run, jump, and perform a range of other actions.
+The ankle is the joint between the foot and leg, composed of three separate bones.
+The inner bone is the tibia, or shinbone, which supports most of a person’s weight when standing.
+The outer bone is the fibula, or calf bone.
+The tibia and fibula are joined to the talus, or ankle bone, which is one of the major tarsal bones (bones at the back of the foot) and is located underneath the other two.
+This joint allows humans to walk, run, jump, and perform a variety of other actions.
 It permits movement and contributes to lower limb stability.